-Using a hammer wrench and your body weight, tighten the crank pin nut until it will no longer rotate.
-Mark the location of the hole in the crank pin on the crank pin nut.
-Use at least a 14-lb. sledge hammer to turn the nut two cotter pin notches.
-Watching carefully, hammer the wrench until the hole in the crank pin lines up with the third cotter pin notch.
-Continue to tighten only if the nut can be turned to the next notch.
+Using only a box-end hammer-wrench, tighten the crank pin nut as tight as possible.
+Using at least a 14 lb. sledge hammer on the wrench, turn the nut two cotter pin notches past the hole in the pin.
+Then watching carefully, line up the hole in the pin with the third cotter pin notch.
+If the nut is still moving with relative ease, continue until the nut is tight.